wasabi315/calc/README.md

 # calc
-This is a toy calculator program for practicing using goilang.
+This is a toy calculator program for practicing using golang.